Derouse History, Family Crest & Coats of Arms

 Early History of the Derouse family

 This web page shows only a small excerpt of our Derouse research.
-Another 203 words (14 lines of text) covering the years 1257, 1789, 1611 and 1701 are included under the topic Early Derouse History in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) covering the years 1257, 1611 and 1701 are included under the topic Early Derouse History in all our PDF Extended History products and printed products wherever possible.

 Derouse Spelling Variations

 French surnames were subject to numerous spelling alterations depending on the region and time it was used.
 The early development of the French language relied heavily on borrowing elements and grammar from other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Derouse is distinguished by a number of regional variations.
 The many spelling variations of the name include Larose, Laroses, Larause, La Rose, La Rause, Rosse, De Rose, De Rosse and many more.

 Early Notables of the Derouse family (pre 1700)

 More information is included under the topic Early Derouse Notables in all our PDF Extended History products and printed products wherever possible.